 - Names of All Contractors – This includes plumbers and electricians, along with state credential numbers, addresses, and phone numbers.
 All trades permits must be submitted with the Building Permit Application.

 - Landmarks Commission - Any property listed as a historic property within the City must submit a Certificate of Appropriateness (COA) application.
 COAs are then reviewed by staff or the Landmarks Commission.
 Review is required prior to the issuance of a building permit.
-The Commission meets the second Monday of every month at 4:30 p.m. at City Hall in Room 310.
+The Commission meets the third Wednesday of every month at 4:30 p.m. via Zoom.

 The City has two project permit applications.
-The short project permit application form is to be used for driveway expansions, yard sheds, and fences.
+The short project permit application form is to be used for driveway expansions, yard sheds, fences, and patios.
 The long project permit application form shall be used for all other projects.
 All commercial projects shall use the long form.
-Access building permits here or at the Building Inspection Office.
+Access building permits here.

 Erosion Control Permits